murgatt/vue-boilerplate/README.md

 # vue-boilerplate

-A simple Vue.js boilerplate with awesome tools.
+A simple Vue.js boilerplate with awesome tools based on the [VueJS Webpack template](https://github.com/vuejs-templates/webpack).
+This boilerplate includes a full-featured Webpack + vue-loader setup with hot reload and css extraction.

+## Installation
+Simply clone or download the repository.

 ## Tools